CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Methodology

-where ``context'' is the contextual information obtained from the VLM backbone via the insulated attention mechanism described above.
+where $\mathbf{h}_t$ is the RF conditioning representation obtained from the NTP backbone.
+Thus, CLAP-RF receives continuous supervision from robot trajectories and benefits from human-video pretraining through the NTP representations that condition the RF head.

-In this manner, the CLAP-RF model combines the advantages of both training paradigms: it learns robust robotics representations through a stable, discrete autoregressive task, while additionally training an expert module capable of fast, parallel, and precise continuous action generation.
-Crucially, this entire process preserves the VLM's valuable pretrained knowledge.
+\subsubsection{Knowledge Matching: Regularized Adaptation}

-\subsection{Knowledge Matching: Regularized Adaptation}
+Fine-tuning pretrained policies on specific embodiments often leads to catastrophic forgetting of the pretrained priors.
+We address this via \textit{Knowledge Matching} (KM), a regularization strategy that anchors the token-policy update within a trusted region.

-Fine-tuning generalist models on specific embodiments often leads to catastrophic forgetting of the pre-trained priors.
-We address this via \textit{Knowledge Matching} (KM), a regularization strategy that anchors the policy update within a trusted region.
+KM operates on the autoregressive token policy that conditions the RF action head.
+Let $\phi_{\text{ref}}$ denote a frozen reference NTP policy and $\phi_{\text{policy}}$ denote the trainable token-policy branch used during RF post-training.
+The token-level conditioning context is defined as $c_\ell=(y_{<\ell},\mathbf{o}_t,\mathcal{I})$.
+KM is applied to autoregressive distributions over discrete tokens using a reverse KL term:

-We maintain a frozen reference model $\phi_{\text{ref}}$ and penalize the Kullback-Leibler (KL) divergence between the token distributions of the reference and the active policy $\phi_{\text{policy}}$:
+where $y_\ell$ is a discrete token at autoregressive position $\ell$ and $\mathcal{L}_{\text{RF}}$ trains the CLAP-RF head on continuous robot action chunks.

-This ensures that while the model adapts its low-level control dynamics to the new embodiment, it retains the high-level reasoning and instruction-following capabilities acquired during the large-scale pre-training phase.
+This regularization allows the RF controller to adapt to the target embodiment while keeping the trainable token policy close to the trusted NTP reference.